-I think it’s always best to be honest and up front as much as possible in life and especially with healcare professionals like your Doctor or Nurse.
+I think it’s always best to be honest and up front as much as possible in life and especially with healthcare professionals like your doctor or nurse.
 This ensures a quality of care that is appropriate for you and tailored to your needs but most of all gives everyone the bigger picture about their own health care.

 - Mike, Rochdale, Heywood and Middleton